Estonian Military Academy

 The Estonian Military Academy (Kaitseväe Akadeemia) is an institution of applied higher education for national defence in Tartu, Estonia.

 The institutions mission is to train and educate regular officers for the Estonian Defence Forces and Estonian Defence League, as well as for other military institutions.
-It has established a national reputation for expertise in military research and development.

 The academic program of EMA provides a balanced education in military and civilian subjects.
 The academic staff members of the EMA are supported by members of the academic community from universities throughout Estonia.

 History

-1919 - 1940
+1919–1940

 The school was established on April 3, 1919, by the decree of the commander-in-chief of Estonian Defence Forces, General Major Johan Laidoner.
 During the Estonian War of Independence, preparation of non-commissioned officers was limited because men and resources were needed on the front line.
 However, after the war, there was a growing need for officers, who could train and teach soldiers.
 Thus a school for non-commissioned officers was formed.
 Cadets were taught tactics, topography, administration, fortification, machine-gun employment, military law, health care, Estonian, artillery science and gymnastics.
 The first courses lasted 4 months.
 After completion of the course, cadets were promoted to the rank of ensign.

 Infantry school was founded on May 20, 1920.
 In 1921, studies were lengthened to three years and divided into three classes: general class, I special class, and II special class.
 Young men with six-grade education were admitted to the general class, where they were taught gymnasium subjects alongside military subjects.
 Men with secondary education were admitted to the I special class, and II special class was for reserve officers.
 During that same year, infantry-, artillery- and cavalry schools were merged into the non-commissioned officer school.

 On 29 August 1923, all military schools were merged into the academy, which consisted of the Military School, Higher Military School and the School of Non-Commissioned Officers.
 In 1927, prior military service became a prerequisite for entering the military school.

 In 1928, training of conscript NCO's ended in the School for Non-Commissioned Officers.
 The school itself was moved from Juhkentali to Tondi.
 Officer training also changed, with a class for aspirants, and classes for junior cadets and senior cadets.
 Aspirant class was for reserve officers and cadet classes were for regular officers.
 Training of officers changed again in 1935, when all officers began to be trained in aspirant and officer classes.
 Graduates of the aspirant class received reserve officer training, while in the officer classes, postgraduates of the aspirant class received additional training to become regular officers.
 In 1936, the School for Non-Commissioned Officers was dissolved and a new school was formed in its place.

 In 1940, after the Soviets had annexed Estonia, the academy was reorganized into an infantry school for the Red Army.